Comparing Williams Industries (OTCMKTS:WMSI) and MasTec (NYSE:MTZ)

-Williams Industries (OTCMKTS:WMSI – Get Free Report) and MasTec (NYSE:MTZ – Get Free Report) are both construction companies, but which is the superior stock?
-We will contrast the two companies based on the strength of their analyst recommendations, profitability, earnings, institutional ownership, risk, dividends and valuation.
+Williams Industries (OTCMKTS:WMSI – Get Free Report) and MasTec (NYSE:MTZ – Get Free Report) are both construction companies, but which is the better stock?
+We will compare the two companies based on the strength of their dividends, institutional ownership, risk, profitability, valuation, analyst recommendations and earnings.

 |Gross Revenue